 Often, when you’re feeling blue, the people around you can adapt your mood until they feel depressed too.
 Instead of pulling them down to your depressive state, though, you should push yourself up and infect everyone with positivity.
 That is the only virus that individuals will be happy to acquire.

 Dealing with depression sucks, especially if the mental disorder has been brought upon by a form of abuse that you have experienced.
+“There’s always a reason” when bad things happen.
+And perhaps most important, they have a right to our compassion, our care, and our kindness,” said psychotherapist Beverly Engel.
 However, it is an issue that you should never take for granted if your goal is to heal from that kind of ordeal.
 Hence, try to follow the tips above or look for more ways to get out of that depressive hole.
 You are strong; you can undoubtedly do it.